-Diesel Fuel Combustion in a Gas Turbine Combustion Chamber
+Diesel Fuel in a Gas Turbine Combustion Chamber

-Diesel Fuel Combustion in a Gas Turbine Combustion Chamber Project Description
+Diesel Fuel in a Gas Turbine Combustion Chamber, ANSYS Fluent CFD Simulation Tutorial

 On the other hand, the fuel flow is injected into the space inside the chamber through a nozzle and is mixed with the gas flow, and as a result, the combustion process takes place.
 The fuel used in this process is diesel (C16H29), which reacts with airflow.

 The present model includes a combustion reaction between fuel and air, which is as follows:

 According to the above combustion reaction equation, there are four species in the reaction, which include diesel, hydrogen, oxygen, and carbon.
 Therefore, the Species Transport model has been used to define gaseous species.

 Also, the volumetric reaction model has been used to define the reaction between these species.
 Airflow enters the combustion chamber at a velocity of 3 m.s-1 and a temperature of 300 K, and diesel is sprayed into the interior of the chamber at a velocity of 4 m/s and a temperature of 300 K.